silviapfeiffer/external-videos/readme.txt

 7. screenshot-7.png : a video page as automatically created by the plugin

 == Changelog ==

+= 0.9 =
+* some weirdness with commits didn't seem to update to tag 0.8

 = 0.8 =
 * changed some class names to avoid clashes with other plugins that people reported